jc782/jc782.github.io/_posts/2018-03-25-Japow-Skiing.markdown

 ### Skiing Summary

 Japan lived up to it's reputation.
-I think we skied deep powder at least half of the days we were there.
+I think we skied 'deep' powder at least half of the days we were there.
 It's not as expensive as you might think (apart from Niseko), has amazing culture, great food in general, and unbeatable Onsens.
-I fully intend to go back in the future.